 Some babies will sleep through all teething episodes while others will have numerous night wakings.
 Some experts have said it will not disrupt sleep, but I wholeheartedly disagree!

 As with everything else, all babies are different and they will all have different pain tolerances.
-I know that my son did seem to be affected and since none of us can go back and know what it feels like, I believe it’s our job, as parents, to be sympathetic.
+I know that my oldest son did seem to be quite affected.
+Since none of us parents can go back and know what it feels like, I believe it’s our job to be sympathetic.
 At the same time, we should also make sure they get enough sleep!

 You may also be interested in: